Our supporting ESG priorities

 Excellence in environmental management

 We rely on natural resources to run our business.
 Securing them and minimising their use are critical to delivering our strategy.
 As a global business, we know we also have a responsibility to wider society.
-That’s why we are driving environmental excellence for a greener tomorrow.
+That’s why we are driving excellence in environmental management.

 - By addressing climate risks and opportunities across our value chain, we can ensure the long-term sustainability of our business.
 By 2030, we aim to achieve a 50% reduction in our Scope 1, 2 & 3 emissions and to be Net Zero across our value chain by 2050 at the latest.